ragundo/exportmaps/README.md

 ## What's next?
 For next releases, this is what I want to do:

-### Raw maps
+#### Raw maps
 Export maps as a raw data files.
 Ideal for using with external tools that could import world elevation data with biome and vegetation layers.

-### RPC interface
+#### RPC interface
 For generating maps on demand without needing to use the DFHack console.
-Just connect to DF and request the map.
+Just connect to DF and request the map using Google's protocol buffers.

+#### Site exporting
+Similar to DF export site.
+Get a detailed PNG of a world site.